 Missouri Dairy Cash Receipts

->

-> Line graph showing dollars for Missouri in milk cash receipts from 2000 to 2020.
+Line graph showing dollars for Missouri in milk cash receipts from 2000 to 2021.
 The dairy industry is an important contributor to Missouri's economy.
 In 2000, Missouri had $269 million in milk cash receipts.
-Receipts ranged from $337 million to $198 million over the time period.
-Missouri's dairy industry generated $191 million in milk cash receipts in 2020.
+Missouri's dairy industry generated $186 million in milk cash receipts in 2021.

->

-> Milk Production per Cow, Missouri
+Milk Production per Cow, Missouri

 Line graph showing milk production per cow for Missouri from 2000 to 2022.
 Missouri averaged 14,045 pounds per cow in 2022.
 Production per cow ranged from 16,026 to 13,441 pounds over the time period.
 Missouri’s milk production per cow has varied tremendously, due to a surge in low-input rotational grazing dairying since the year 2005.